APNIC-Labs/draft-kskroll-sentinel/README.md

    resolver and has been loaded into its local trusted key stash.
 A Vleg response pattern says that the nominated key is not yet trusted by the resolver in its own right.
-A Vleg response is indeterminate, and a nonV response indicates that the client does not have a validating resolver.
+A Vleg response is indeterminate, and a nonV response indicates that the resolver does not perform DNSSEC validation.

+Huston, et al.            Expires June 14, 2018                 [Page 5]

+Internet-Draft         DNSSEC Trusted Key Sentinel         December 2017

 4. Sentinel Test Result Considerations